linsomniac/merges3logs/README.md

   this can be tens or hundreds of thousands of log files a day.
 So running downloads in parallel can really speed it up.
 - Local.CacheDir is the path to a directory to store the downloaded log files.
-  This directory will need to have a cleanup job set up to prevent it from blowing up.
+  This directory will need to have a cleanup job set up to prevent it from growing unbounded.
+See also "Local.RemoveFiles".
 - Local.DestDir is the directory that the merged log files will be written to.
 - Local.DestFilename is the name of the file that will be written in the DestDir with "strftime()" format to specify the date.
+- Local.RemoveFiles, if "True" will delete the days files from the cache directory after a successful run.
+If "False", they are kept and you will need to set up a cron job or similar to delete them.
+Probably most useful for testing, so repeated downloads are unnecessary.
+Default is "True".

 ## Cleanup

 merges3logs will download the log files into a cache directory, and then work from the files there.
-You will need a cleanup job to prevent that from growing, for example:
+You can use "Local.RemoveFiles" to delete them after the run, or set up a cron job for example:

 ```bash
 find /path/to/cachedir -type f -mtime +3 -exec rm {} +